MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 Exploring the `cdk.tf.json` file we can see the familiar Terraform structure.
 All resources are present including the values & the previously set values of the environment variables e.g. the service principal id and secret.

 > Secrets are visible here.
-Make sure to use appropriate measusre to prevent leaking them.
+Make sure to use appropriate measures to prevent leaking them.
 Like Azure Key Vault e.g. [`azure_key_vault_secret`](https://www.terraform.io/docs/providers/azurerm/r/key_vault_secret.html) to store and retrieve secrets securely.
 Checking-In the output of the synth step should be prevented, e.g. through a `.gitignore` file.

 We can run `cdktf diff` similar to `terraform diff` to display the changes to be made before applying them.
 We can also explore the terraform state in the root folder `terraform.tfstate`.
 The state can be configured e.g. in a remote backend following the docs for [Terraform Remote Backend](https://github.com/hashicorp/terraform-cdk/blob/master/docs/working-with-cdk-for-terraform/remote-backend.md)

 ## Get it Running